SQL Advanced Notebook

 ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW |

-First row of partition up to current → running total |
+First row of the partition up to the current row → running total |

 ROWS BETWEEN 2 PRECEDING AND CURRENT ROW |